lopes/koala/README.md

 $ cd koala
 ```

-A list of common commands follows:
+The list of commands follows:

 ```
 $ koala.py subnet 10.10.56.32/22